azdavis/azdavis.net/posts/en/worth-doing.md

 ---
-title: "If it's worth doing, it's worth doing at all"
+title: If it's worth doing, it's worth doing at all
 date: 2021-12-14
-desc: "Another little idiom I like."
+desc: Another little idiom I like.
 ---

 There's a common saying: